swissmanu/harmonyhubjs-client/docs/protocol/stanzaTypes.md

 hubs:

 ## IQ
-This stanza follows the [XEP-0099](http://xmpp.org/extensions/xep-0099.html) RFC and enables a request/response based communication between a client and the hub.
+This stanza follows [XEP-0090](http://xmpp.org/extensions/xep-0090.html) and enables a request/response based communication between a client and the hub.

 The following snippet shows a "request" stanza, identified by a session unique `id`: